Listen to this post

 Let’s take an example and view it from two angles.

-My friend Krystal fosters cats rescued from really bad situations.
+My friend fosters cats rescued from really bad situations.
 She just got a new kitten, and she invited me to meet him!
-This, to me, is like visiting royalty, so we made plans for cat-cuddling, brunch, and Lavender Pear Martinis.
+This, to me, is like visiting royalty, so we made plans for cat-cuddling, brunch, and Lavender Pear martinis.

 All week I looked forward to driving my underused car up north.
-After all of those trying times during the work week—like when that one guy refuses to mute himself on a giant Zoom meeting, and the whole presentation is riddled with feedback—there was my cat-hugging session to look forward to when the weekend came.
+After all of those trying times during the work week, there was my cat-hugging session to look forward to when the weekend came.

-The night before kitten-cuddling day, Krystal sent an apologetic text.
+The night before kitten-cuddling day, my friend sent an apologetic text.
 She had to cancel.
-She had finally found a home for Molly, an older cat she rescued from a really, really bad situation.
-Molly is 15, deaf, and has kidney failure; and yet she still pours her love on anyone that comes into her line of vision.
+She had finally found a home for Molly, an older cat rescued from a really, really bad situation.
+Molly is 15, deaf, and has kidney failure; and yet she still manages to love anyone that comes into her line of vision.
 In other words, a Lightworker in the cat realm.
-This was a great day for Krystal, who had been looking for a long time for exactly the right person to welcome Molly into their home.
+This was a great day for my friend, who had been looking for a long time for exactly the right person to welcome Molly into their home.

-So why would the Universe “take away” something we’re looking forward to?
+So why would the Universe cancel something we’re looking forward to?

 When we can review the situation from multiple angles, the inherent lessons become clear.
 Compassion is a big theme right now on Earth, so that’s a good place to start.